 A new health diagnosis is often followed by negative emotions as families try to digest the news.
 While dementia does create a set of new challenges, it’s possible to cultivate a positive mindset that helps you and your aging loved one make the most of a difficult situation.
-Before considering dementia home care, Lemon Grove families should adopt the following strategies on how to maintain positivity.
+Before considering dementia home care, San Diego families should adopt the following strategies on how to maintain positivity.

 Get Updated on the Latest Research

 Most people don’t know much about dementia until it affects their loved ones, which leads to a great deal of misinformation.
 For instance, you may only know what you have seen and heard on television, which is often purposefully dramatic.
 Contrary to popular belief, there are things your loved one can do to slow the progression of dementia.
 While some seniors benefit from brain training exercises, others can try new medications.
 Do some research about the latest advances in dementia care to get a better understanding about the disease.

 Your loved one may be the first person you have ever known who lives with dementia.
 If this is the case, you may feel alone, scared, and completely hopeless.
 Support groups put you in touch with other people who know what you are going through.
 In fact, many of the people you meet have been in your shoes and are willing to lend you advice if you ask.
 If you feel as though you don’t have time to join a support group, consider respite care so you can benefit from meeting other caregivers.

 Find Safe Ways to Vent